robandpdx/gh-blob/README.md

 ```

 ### List blobs
-This has not yet been implemented
+This has not yet been implemented.
+Coming soon!